STA-610L-S21/Course-Website/content/policies.md

 ### Prerequisites

 ALL students are expected to be familiar with all the topics covered within the required prerequisites to be in this course.
-That is, STA 611 or the following: STA 210 and (STA 230 or 240L) and (MATH 202, 202D, 212, or 222) and (MATH 216, 218, or 221, any of which may be taken concurrently).
+That is, courses covering linear and matrix algebra and STA 360 or 601 or 602L.
 Students are also expected to be very familiar with R and are encouraged to have learned LaTeX or a Markdown language by the end of the course.

 ### Workload